-- 1. Solve higher order linear differential equation with constant coefficient - 2.
-Apply Laplace and inverse Laplace transforms for solving linear differential equations. - 3.
-Express a function in terms of sine's and cosines components so as to model simple periodic functions.

-- 4. Solve problems on Z transform and explain its properties - 5.
-Find the relation between two variables for the given data using regression - 6.
-Sketch and explain various probability distribution functions - 7.
-Solve problems based on queuing theory
+- 1. Student can solve higher order linear differential equation with constant coefficient - 2.
+Student can apply Laplace and inverse Laplace transforms for solving linear differential equations. - 3.
+Student can express a function in terms of sine's and cosines components so as to model simple periodic functions. - 4.
+Student can solve problems on Z transform and explain its properties - 5.
+Student can find the relation between two variables for the given data using regression and explain various probability distribution functions. - 6.
+Student can solve problems based on queuing theory.